gprasanthi9/Debug-Squad-Seafile/DFD.md

 #### 1. Authentication and Authorization
 - We addressed **21 threats** with mitigations in place.
-- MFA (Multi-Factor Authentication) was a key solution to prevent unauthorized access.
+- MFA was a key solution to prevent unauthorized access.
 - Ensuring robust authentication methods is critical for system security.

 #### 2. Data Protection